 The town of Port Douglas (population 3,205) is located within the estuary area and is a major tourism centre which attracts many national and international visitors each year.

-The Dickson Inlet estuary grade has remained ‘good’ and the score increased from 77 to 79 since the previous year.
+The Dickson Inlet estuary grade has remained ‘good’ with the score dropping slightly from 79 to 77.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 The Dickson Inlet estuary water quality remained ‘very good’ and the score decreased slightly from 83 in 2018-19 to 81.
 The lowest scoring indicators were low dissolved oxygen and DIN (dissolved inorganic nitrogen) and were graded ‘good’, with monthly median values often meeting guideline values.

 All other indicators were graded ‘very good’ with most monthly median values meeting guideline values.

 Water quality grades are based on aquatic ecosystem guidelines for protection of estuarine waters and are not based on load reduction targets for the marine environment.
 The results are derived from a transect of six Douglas Shire Council monitoring sites in the channel of Dickson Inlet.

 Pesticides are not monitored in the Dickson Inlet estuary therefore a score and grade cannot be provided.